syrianarchive/syrianarchive-investigations/investigations/daralHikmahospital.md

 A month of heavy shelling has ransacked the Idlib governorate, creating a "[humanitarian disaster](https://www.un.org/press/en/2019/sc13826.doc.htm)" in the officially demilitarized zone.

 Dar Al-Hikma was one of the last remaining hospitals in the area, after two hospitals were firebombed in Kafr Nabl in one month alone.
 This includes the Orient hospital, which has [sustained multiple attacks](https://syrianarchive.org/en/investigations/kafrnabel.html) since 2017.
-The attacks were so intense that the Idlib health directorate released a statement on the 6th of May, pushing operations to an emergency status.
+The attacks were so intense that the Idlib health directorate released a statement on the 6th of May pushing operations to an emergency status.

 ![](/assets/investigations/daralhikma/image11.jpg)

 # Repeated Attacks targeting Dar Al Hikma Hospital

-Dr Ahmad Al Aqraa (Manager and owner of Dar Al Hikma Hospital) mentioned in an interview conducted with the Syrian Archive team that the hospital was attacked multiple times previously between 2012 and 2014 after Kafar Nabl [got out of the Syrian government control area](https://www.youtube.com/watch?v=6bxBkDEdK1w) in August 2012.
-The Syrian Archive investigation team didn't find visual documentation about those previous attacks.
+In an interview with the Syrian Archive, Dr Ahmad Al Aqraa (manager and owner of Dar Al Hikma Hospital) mentioned that the hospital was attacked multiple times previously between 2012 and 2014 after the Syrian government [withdrew control of Kafr Nabl](https://www.youtube.com/watch?v=6bxBkDEdK1w) in August 2012.
+The Syrian Archive investigation team did not find visual documentation to confirm these previous attacks.

 # Conclusion

 Based on both the open source documentation and flight data featured above, it is confirmed that Dar al-Hikma Hospital was attacked on 28 May 2019 at around 10:40.
 From this attack, the hospital, which had a history of providing services in the locality since 1996, was destroyed externally and internally rendering it out of service.
-However, given the limitations of open source data , the Syrian Archive is unable to confirm the perpetrators of the attack although local sources claim it was the Russian or Syrian Air Force.
+However, given the limitations of open source data, the Syrian Archive is unable to confirm the perpetrators of the attack although local sources claim it was the Russian or Syrian Air Force.